Asecoding/airbnb-clone-project/README.md

 Implements access permissions based on defined roles.

 Why it's crucial: Supports a clear separation of duties, reducing the risk of errors or misuse—intentionally or otherwise.
+# CI/CD Pipeline
+CI/CD stands for Continuous Integration and Continuous Deployment—a modern development practice that automates code testing, building, and deployment so changes can go live faster and more reliably.

+In a project like your property booking platform, CI/CD pipelines help streamline the release of new features, bug fixes, and updates with minimal downtime or manual effort.
+They ensure that every code change is automatically tested and deployed in a controlled, repeatable way—boosting both developer productivity and software quality.

+## Common Tools Might Use:
+### GitHub Actions
+– Automates testing and deployment directly from your GitHub repo.

+### Docker
+– Containers your application for consistent environments across development, testing, and production.

+### Jenkins
+– A widely used open-source automation server for custom CI/CD workflows.

+### CircleCI
+– Offers fast, flexible pipelines and strong GitHub integration.

+### Kubernetes (with Helm)
+– Manages containerized deployments at scale.